marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 > <cite>[Linus Torvald](http://thread.gmane.org/gmane.comp.video.dri.devel/34739/focus=34744)</cite>

-</br>Most worflows maintain different contexts with careful synchronization points and the typical synchronization for a web app will look like:
+<br>Most workflows maintain different contexts with careful synchronization points and the typical synchronization for a web app will look like:

 * the `master` branch should always be stable and reflect the code running in production
 * the `develop` branch hosts developments between  2 releases